| Type: | Undergraduate Subject |

 Description

-Concentrating upon the socio-cultural and bio-climatic context of the urban regions of the Australasian and Oceanic context as a testing ground, this subject will engage a project of intermediate complexity utilising creative and speculative design solutions to confront issues of regional and global concern โ the UN Sustainable Development Goals.
-Students will engage in an inclusive studio environment to develop solutions to sustainable and resilient community dwellings.
-Sustainable design education methods accompany the students to find adequate design concepts and spatial propositions for the contemporary inhabitation of denser urban environments and their morphological pre-context (such as built-up space, transport, open space, green space, public-private, infrastructure).
-This subject engages students to develop contextual relationships of building forms, program, space as solutions, adapted to local climate, culture and challenges.
+Concentrating upon the socio-cultural and bio-climatic context of the urban regions of the Australasian and Oceanic context as a testing ground, this design studio will engage a project of intermediate complexity utilising creative and speculative design solutions to confront issues of regional and global concern that align with the UN Sustainable Development Goals.
+Students will engage in an inclusive studio environment to develop solutions for sustainable, resilient public buildings.
+Sustainable design principles will be used to develop design concepts and spatial propositions for the contemporary inhabitation of denser urban environments and their morphological pre-context (such as built-up space, transport, open space, green space, public-private, infrastructure).
+This subject engages students in developing contextual relationships among building forms, program, and space as solutions, adapted to local climate, culture, and challenges.

-Design proposals are expected to critically engage with a contemporary urban and architectural discourse within a specific region and to produce a project that exhibits detailed integration of design process work and conceptual endeavour.
-Projects will be explored through both manual and digital techniques, both collectively and on an individual basis.
+Design proposals are expected to critically engage with a contemporary urban and architectural discourse within a specific region to produce a project that exhibits detailed integration of design processes and conceptual endeavour.
+Projects will be explored through both manual and digital techniques, with individual and group work components.

 Subject details